mike632t/sdc-examples/README.md

 On 4Mhz Z80 generating the Julia set will take approximately 45 minutes!

+### Known Issues

+This version uses the original compiler calling convention.
+To compile the code  with a sdcc version 4.1.12 or later you need to add `--sdcccall 0` to `CFLAGS` in the makefile.

 ### Building the CP/M runtime libraries

 The C runtime is written for SDCC's Z80 assembler and is used to define the